America's worst fast food chains

 (Image credit: Illustration by Julia Wytrazek / Getty Images)

-The ACSI survey, released on a regular basis, measures customer opinions to find out which is the highest ranked fast food chain — and which ones people aren't biting for.
+The ACSI survey, most recently released in June 2024, measures customer opinions to find out which is the highest ranked fast food chain — and which ones people aren't biting for.
 The survey ranks these chains on several metrics that can be used to determine the quality of a fast food franchise.
 These metrics include the accuracy of the food order, reliability of the mobile app and friendliness of the staff.
 Other metrics are more based on the product itself, including the variety of food offerings and the quality of the beverages.
 Additional factors, such as the layout and cleanliness of the restaurant, are also taken into account.
 On this basis, the restaurants are given a score between 1 and 100.
 And based on the responses to the survey, it appears that the accuracy of the food order and quality of the mobile app are the things many patrons agree are good across most fast food restaurants — while the food variety is the aspect that needs the most work.

 Subscribe to The Week